DiegelD/Deep-Reinforcement-Learning-ND/p1_navigation/README.md

  <p></p>

 To make the estimate more robust a double Q-Learning algorithm can be used.
-Where we select the best action using  on set of parameters *w*, but evaluate it using a different set of parameters *w'*.
+Where we select the best action using  on set of parameters *w*, but evaluate it using a different set of parameters *w'* (fig. 3.3).
 It's basically like having two separate function approximations that must agree on the best action.
 If *w* pick an action that is according to *w'*, then the Q-value returned is not that high.
 In the long run, this prevents the algorithm from propagating incidental high rewards that may have been obtained by chance and don't reflect long-term returns.<br />
 Where do we get the second set of parameters from?
 In the original formulation of Double Q-Learning, you would basically maintain two value functions and randomly choose one of them to update at each step and using the other only for evaluating actions.
 But we using DQNs with fixed Q targets, so we already have an alternate set of parameters.
-Remember *w^-*.
+Remember *w-*.
 Since w-minus is kept frozen for a while it is different enough from *w* that it can be reused for this purpose.
 And thats it, this simple modification keeps Q-values in check, preventing them from exploding in early stages of learning or fluctuating later on